 High quality, standardized training – anywhere, anytime.

-Mobile Academy uses mobile technology that is handset independent, audio based and accessed via a simple voice call to train Bihar’s 200,000 community health workers to deliver life-saving information to millions of families
+Mobile Academy is our award-winning, IVR-based training course designed to expand FLW’s knowledge of life saving preventative health behaviours, and enhance their communication skills.
+It uses mobile technology that is handset independent, audio-based and accessed via a simple voice call to train FLWs to deliver life-saving information to millions of families.

 The Mobile Academy course is divided into chapters, lessons and quizzes, delivered in the voice of our engaging yet authoritative female doctor character, called Dr Anita.
 Book marking technology enables users to return to the course where they left off, FLWs receive an accumulative pass/ fail score at the end of the course.